Gustavolando/otHTMLCSSGlowingTextAnimationEffects/README.md

-## Html CSS Glowing Text Animation Effects
+## HTML CSS Glowing Text Animation Effects

 A nice CSS effect for navigating a menu.